 And stared it for several more seconds.
 Sam was the one having the hardest time accepting what her eyes were telling her, given the look of absolute disbelief on her face.

 "Holy Hannah," Cameron exclaimed.

 Sam's eyes widened.
 She looked at the ceiling again.
 "Um… Taylor?"

-"Where are you right now?" she asked, a struggle to believe Taylor's sensors on her face.
+"Where are you right now?" she asked, the struggle to believe Taylor's sensors still quite clear.